normski123/week-02-assignment/README.md

-# week-02-techEd-assignment

-Add my reflections in here
+Add my reflections in here for the week2 assignment
-This is great :]